-Caution When a Telelogic Synergy database is unpacked or copied, the new database's project work area paths are the same as those in the original database.
+Caution When a Rational Synergy database is unpacked or copied, the project work area paths of new database are the same as those in the original database.
 To avoid possible conflicts, these paths must be changed before the new database is used.

-For information on how to change work area paths, see the following in Telelogic Synergy Classic Help: Set Work Area Properties.
+For information on how to change work area paths, see the following in Synergy Classic Help: Set work area properties.